 Mumbai’s Chatrapati Shivaji International airport (whose code, BOM, reflects the city’s former name) is 30 kilometres north of the city.
 Originally two separate airports, they are now one, with 4km between the domestic and international terminals.

 The journey to downtown can take anywhere between 45 minutes and two hours.
-You should expect to pay between around 700 rupees (around £7) for a prepaid taxi.
+You should expect to pay between around 700 rupees (approximately £7) for a prepaid taxi.

 Similarly getting around can take a lot of time, especially if you have to cross the city so leave plenty of time between meetings.